 5 Most Critical Vulnerabilities Ever Found on Drupal

-A critical access bypass vulnerability recently came to light rendering Drupal based websites at the peril of hacking.
-Successful exploitation of the vulnerability can lead to a complete compromise of data confidentiality and website integrity.
-This affects the Drupal 8 version, users of which were advised to upgrade to the newly released 8.3.1 or 8.2.8 versions.
+A critical access bypass vulnerability came to light rendering Drupal-based websites at the peril of hacking.
+Successful exploitation of the vulnerability led to a complete compromise of data confidentiality and website integrity.
+This affected the Drupal 8 version, users of which were advised to upgrade to the then newly released 8.3.1 or 8.2.8 versions.

-To exploit this vulnerability, a website should have the RESTful Web Services enabled.
+To exploit the vulnerability, websites must have the RESTful Web Services enabled.
 The site should also allow PATCH requests.
 Furthermore, the attacker needs to register a new user account on the website or gain access to an existing one.

 3. Code Execution Vulnerability

-CVE-2017-6381CVE-2017-6381 Drupal had also been deemed as vulnerable to code execution putting it at peril to database credential theft.
-To exploit the CMS flaw, the attacker would have to be on the same network and execute as a middle man.
+In 2017, Drupal had also been deemed as vulnerable to code execution (CVE-2017-6381) putting it at peril to database credential theft.
+To exploit the CMS flaw, the attacker needed to be on the same network and execute as a middle man.

 The vulnerability rose by the way Drupal handled updates.
-The key reason for this flaw is the transfer of Drupal security updates without a prior authenticity check.
-This lead to users ultimately resorting to manual download of updates and their add ons.
-The vulnerability can be exploited to further prevent reception of update alerts and entice admins to install modules from unreliable servers.
+The key reason for this flaw was the transfer of Drupal security updates without a prior authenticity check.
+This leads to users ultimately resorting to a manual download of updates and their add ons.
+The vulnerability could also be exploited further to prevent the reception of update alerts and entice admins to install modules from unreliable servers.

 4. CSRF Vulnerability

-In addition to the code execution flaw, the insecure update process of Drupal v7 also rendered the CMS to CSRF attacks.
+In addition to the code execution flaw, the insecure update process of Drupal version 7 also rendered the CMS to CSRF attacks.
 Due to a CSRF vulnerability on the update, an attacker may force an admin to check for updates.
-He would do so by to eavesdropping on the victim’s network traffic.
+He would do so by eavesdropping on the victim’s network traffic.

 Contact Astra to secure your Drupal website from such potential threats.